blindnet-io/product-management/refs/Product-design-choices.md

 - After a field is focused for the first time, wait until a user finishes filling it in
 - After the field is unfocused for the first time, validate it.
    - Validation passed: no decoration
-   - Validation failed: error indicator - red border with an error message*
+   - Validation failed: error indicator*

 *Error message should be under the field rather than in the right panel tooltip